Game of Thrones: Inspirations and derivations

 Although the series's first season closely follows the events of the first novel, there were significant changes made for later seasons.
 According to Benioff, the TV adaptation is "about adapting the series as a whole and following the map George laid out for us and hitting the major milestones, but not necessarily each of the stops along the way".
 Aspects of the novels' plots and their adaptations are based upon settings, characters, and events in European history.
 Most of Westeros is reminiscent of high medieval Europe, from its geography and castles to its cultures, the feudal system, palace intrigues, and the knights' tournaments.
 Like medieval Europe, most of the houses in the series use the patriarchal system of power.
 The series also includes elements of gothic fiction, including torture tropes.

 A principal inspiration for the novels is the English Wars of the Roses (1455–1485) between the houses of Lancaster and York, reflected in Martin's houses of Lannister and Stark.
 The scheming Cersei Lannister evokes Isabella, the "She-Wolf of France" (1295–1358).
 She and her family, as portrayed in Maurice Druon's historical novel series, The Accursed Kings, were a main inspiration of Martin's.
-Other historical antecedents of series elements include: Hadrian's Wall (which becomes Martin's Wall), the Roman Empire, and the legend of Atlantis (ancient Valyria), Byzantine Greek fire ("wildfire"), Icelandic sagas of the Viking Age (the Ironborn), the Mongol hordes (the Dothraki), the Hundred Years' War, and the Italian Renaissance.
-The series's popularity has been attributed, in part, to Martin's skill at fusing these elements into a seamless, credible version of alternate history.
+Other historical antecedents of series elements include: Hadrian's Wall (which becomes Martin's Wall), the Roman Empire and the legend of Atlantis (ancient Valyria and its Doom), Damascus steel (Valyrian Steel), Byzantine Greek fire ("wildfire"), the Seven Wonders of the Ancient World (such as the Titan of Braavos and Hightower of Oldtown), Icelandic sagas of the Viking Age (the Ironborn), the Mongol hordes (the Dothraki), Ancient Egypt (Slaver's Bay), the Hundred Years' War, and the Italian Renaissance.
+The series's popularity has been attributed, in part, to Martin's skill at fusing these elements into a credible version of alternate history.